awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-conversion.md

 If you attempt to load nulls into a column defined as NOT NULL, the COPY command will fail\.

 REMOVEQUOTES   <a name="copy-removequotes"></a>
 Removes surrounding quotation marks from strings in the incoming data\.
 All characters within the quotation marks, including delimiters, are retained\.
 If a string has a beginning single or double quotation mark but no corresponding ending mark, the COPY command fails to load that row and returns an error\.
-The following table shows some simple examples of strings that contain quotes and the resulting loaded values\.
+The following table shows some simple examples of strings that contain quotation marks and the resulting loaded values\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-conversion.html)

 ROUNDEC   <a name="copy-roundec"></a>